ChawkiMbarki/Budget-App/README.md

 # 📖 Budget App <a name="about-project"></a>

 The Budget App is a Flask application designed for managing budgets.
-Users can register, log in, add transactions associated with categories, and track their spending.
+Users can register, log in, add spendings associated with categories, and track them.

 ## 🛠 Built With <a name="built-with"></a>